-- o Use a written set of questions for reference - o Ask the questions orally - o Adopt a conversational manner, allowing ample opportunity for interaction with the participant - Ask participants, once they have located the required information, not to repeat it parrot-fashion but to put it into their own words where appropriate. - o As well as recording the answers to the questions, observe how each participant handles the leaflet and searches for information, noting, for example, whether people become lost or confused.
-This will yield valuable information about how to improve the structure of the Package Leaflet.
+- ask the questions orally; - adopt a conversational manner, allowing ample opportunity for interaction with the participant; - ask participants, once they have located the required information, not to read it directly from the leaflet but to put it into their own words where appropriate.

+As well as recording the answers to the questions, observe how each participant handles the leaflet and searches for information, noting, for example, whether people become lost or confused.
+This will yield valuable information about how to improve the structure of the package leaflet.

-• The questions should:
+The questions should:

-- o Adequately cover any critical safety issues with the medicine. - o Be kept to a minimum; usually 12 -15 will be enough, though more may be required in special cases, e.g. if there are significant safety issues to be investigated - o Cover a balance of general and specific issues.
-A general issue might be what to do if a dose is missed, while a specific issue might relate to a side effect that occurs particularly with that medicine. - o Be phrased differently from the text of the leaflet to avoid "copy-cat" answers, based merely on identifying groups of words - o Appear in a random order (i.e. not in the order the information appears in the leaflet).
+- adequately cover any critical safety issues with the medicine; - be kept to a minimum; usually 12 -15 will be enough, though more may be required in special cases, e.g. if there are significant safety issues to be investigated; - cover a balance of general and specific issues; a general issue might be what to do if a dose is missed, while a specific issue might relate to a side effect that occurs particularly with that medicine; - be phrased differently from the text of the leaflet to avoid participants providing answers based merely on identifying groups of words; - appear in a random order (i.e. not in the order the information appears in the leaflet); - cover the preparation/handling instructions for products with complex administration devices; the use of dummy containers and active demonstration by participants is encouraged.

-Copies of the protocol(s) including the questions asked, the responses offered, the interviewer's written observations and the different versions of the Package Leaflet tested must be submitted to the competent authority for review.
+Copies of the protocol(s) including the questions asked, the responses offered, the interviewer's written observations and the different versions of the package leaflet tested must be submitted in module m-1-3-4 of the application dossier to the competent authority for review.
+Information on how to present the results is set out in Chapter 3, section 6.